pswsm/fasta_cli_tools/README.md

-# fasta_cli_tools
+# Fasta CLI Toolkit
-A small fasta CLI toolkit developed in Rust
+A small CLI toolkit for interacting with fasta file developed in Rust.